-Response: Partly accepted.
-The proposed amendment will be revised with a view to make them more targeted to the mischief that sought to be addressed.
+Response: Partially accepted.
+The proposed amendment will be revised with a view to make it more targeted to the mischief that sought to be addressed.

-Comment: Clarity needs to be provided on the interaction between section 25BC and sections 7(8), 9D, 25B (2A) and the Eighth Schedule attribution and distribution rules.
+Comment: Clarity needs to be provided on the interaction between the proposed section 25BC and sections 7(8), 9D, 25B (2A) and the Eighth Schedule attribution and distribution rules.